Birth Rights in the European Union: Mobilizing Change

 9:30 Panel: Ternovszky Defense

-In the Ternovszky judgement, the ECHR conducted that European states disrupt the birthing women rights when they impose sanctions against birth professionals for maintaining women in their birth choices/rights.
-This panel will be comprised of four maternity nurses, from various European nations, who have come across with legalized sanction relating to out-of-hospital birth services.
-Each maternity nurse will come with her lawyer.
-Panelists will depict individual and national occasions giving rise to their case, and how the Ternovszky holding has been involved into the justification.
+In the Ternovszky decision, the ECHR held that European states violate the rights of birthing women when they sanction birth professionals for supporting women in their birth choices/rights.
+This panel will consist of four midwives, from different European nations, who have faced legal sanction in association with out-of-hospital birth services.
+Each midwife will appear with her lawyer.
+Panelists will describe the individual and national circumstances giving rise to their case, and how the Ternovszky holding has been incorporated into the defense.

 Moderator: Ernst van Bemmelen van Gent